How to engage with the CMA's civil engineering market study

 - how it could work better

-We propose to focus on how the public sector and industry can work together to best deliver large and complex infrastructure projects in the future.
+We are focusing on how the public sector and industry can work together to best deliver large and complex infrastructure projects in the future.

 We are looking at this market because the infrastructure it delivers is important to the UK economy.
 If working well, it could boost economic growth.

-Read our blog post to find out how we will take a pro-growth and pro-investment approach to this market study.
+Read our blog post to find out how we are taking a pro-growth and pro-investment approach to this market study.

 Image description: The main stages of our civil engineering market study, as described in the paragraphs below.